-All efforts must be made to ensure that patients on methadone who are prescribed medications with potentially harmful interactions such as benzodiazepines, other CNS depressants, including other opioids, are not be granted carries.
+All efforts must be made to ensure that patients on methadone who are prescribed medications with potentially harmful interactions such as benzodiazepines, other CNS depressants, including other opioids, are not be granted carries without very careful consideration the risks and benefits, along with discussion and documentation of the considerations.
 See Appendix F for a list of interacting medications.

 All carries must include a witnessed ingestion.
 There may be rare, exceptional circumstances where witnessed ingestions with carries cannot occur.
 In these situations, prescribers must consider: